Subir Sachdev: Research

-Sachdev has developed the theory of quantum criticality, elucidating its implications for experimental observations on materials at non-zero temperature.
+Sachdev has helped popularize the theory of quantum criticality (originally developed by John A. Hertz), elucidating its implications for experimental observations on materials at non-zero temperature.
 This theory led to the proposal of hydrodynamic electron flow in graphene and related two-dimensional materials.
 He proposed a solvable model of complex quantum entanglement in a metal which does not have any particle-like excitations in 1993: an extension of this is now called the Sachdev-Ye-Kitaev model (SYK).
 These works have led to a theory of quantum phase transitions in metals in the presence of impurity-induced disorder, and a universal theory of strange metals.

 Sachdev's theories apply to a variety of correlated electron materials, including the copper-oxide materials exhibiting high temperature superconductivity.
 Features of the `pseudogap' phase of these materials are addressed by his works on the interplay between antiferromagnetism and superconductivity, using the theory of critical quantum spin liquids without quasiparticles.

 A connection between the structure of quantum entanglement in the SYK model and in black holes was first proposed by Sachdev in 2010, and these connections have led to developments in the quantum theory of black holes.